ThePhilgrim/minesweeper/README.md

 # Minesweeper
 This is a minesweeper game to make two amateur coders into pros.
+On Mac, you can install it from [the releases page](https://github.com/ThePhilgrim/minesweeper/releases).
-Run these commands to play it:
+Alternatively, if you have Python installed, you can run these commands to download and play it:

 ```
 git clone https://github.com/ThePhilgrim/minesweeper